 South Bristol Crematorium

-Whether it be yours or your loved one’s wish to be cremated, Brunel Funeral Directors are here to remove the burden of arranging a funeral and offer the Brunel Service which is a simple 20-minute service for £2,380.
-The service will be held at either Canford or South Bristol Crematorium at 9.00, 9.30 or 10.00am.
+Whether it’s your or your loved one’s wish to be cremated, Brunel Funeral Directors are here to remove the burden of arranging a funeral at one of our South Bristol Crematoriums.

-Situated on Bridgewater Road, Bedminster Down in Bristol, South Bristol Crematorium is just a short drive from our funeral home in Westbury on Trym – and currently has a capacity for 100 mourners.
+Situated on Bridgewater Road, Bedminster Down in Bristol, South Bristol Cemetery and Crematorium is just a short drive from our funeral home in Westbury on Trym, and currently has a capacity for 100 mourners.

 The cemetery grounds are quiet and designed to offer comfort to the bereaved.
-South Bristol Crematorium provides facilities to accommodate the needs of all mourners attending a cremation service.
+The Crematorium provides facilities to accommodate the needs of all mourners attending a cremation service, including:

 • A sound system which can be heard both inside and outside of the chapel